13 September 2016

-© Christoph Bangert.
+© Christoph Bangert, from the book Hello Camel.
 An American soldier searches for weapons and bomb-making materials in a disused water tank during a joint operation of the 213th Battalion of the Iraqi Army and American soldiers of the 2nd Battalion, 34th Armor Regiment out of Fort Riley, Kansas.
-“Sarge!
-I think I found something!” he shouts from inside the tank.
-2 April 2005, Tel Sokhayr, Dyala, Iraq.

 “We always think that we know what we look at though actually we usually don’t.
 I like the idea of reminding people that we have no idea what we are looking at”, Christoph Bangert, a long-time conflict photographer who took the image explains.

-© Christoph Bangert.
+© Christoph Bangert, from the book Hello Camel.
 A resident camel keeps a close eye on soldiers of the 3rd Armored Cavalry Regiment Tiger Squadron, Apache Troop during a cordon and search operation in Ba’aj, a predominately Sunni Arab town of 25,000 close to the Syrian border.
-“Camels!” is an exclamation often shouted by the American soldiers whenever the animals were sighted.
-1 June 2005, Ba’aj, Nineveh, Iraq.

-© Christoph Bangert.
+© Christoph Bangert, from the book Hello Camel.
 An Afghan policeman searches for bullet holes he was supposed to have created on a paper target during a training session conducted by Royal Canadian Mounted Police officers at Camp Nathan Smith in Kandahar.
-Police training efforts are hampered by corruption, incompetence and illiteracy in the existing Afghan police force.
-8 May 2010, Kandahar, Afghanistan.

-On a photograph, an Afghan policeman at a shooting training camp is looking, puzzled, at a target representing a soldier.
-“If you look at the composition of image it’s very clean, orderly, and I thought it was fitting very well.
-War is indeed chaotic while all the military frame is quite orderly - the contrast between the need for order that everybody is craving and the chaos of conflict always clashes in a war”, he points.
+In one photograph, an Afghan policeman at a shooting training camp is looking, puzzled, at a target representing a soldier.
+“If you look at the composition of the image, it’s very clean, orderly, and I thought it was fitting very well.
+War is indeed chaotic while all the military frame is quite orderly - the contrast between the need for order that everybody is craving and the chaos of conflict always clashes in a war”, he points out.

-It also feels very much like this man looking at what is given to him as an incarnation of war doesn’t understand it - the same feeling that soldiers experience when parachuted from their native countryside to such a foreign context, that readers undergo when facing the anonymous flow of images that comes from conflict, and ultimately that photojournalists feel while covering it.
+It also feels very much like this man, looking at what is given to him as an incarnation of war, doesn’t understand it - the same feeling that soldiers experience when parachuted from their native countryside to such a foreign context, that readers undergo when facing the anonymous flow of images that comes from conflict, and ultimately that photojournalists feel while covering it.
 “War is also something that is set up for journalists.
-It’s a very troubling experience to realize that some things are happening just because I am there.
-Of course violence and fighting would happen no matterwhat, but I am not a neutral observer; I am also part of this war.
-It’s troubling and make it morally difficult but you have to acknowledge it.”
+It’s a very troubling experience to realise that some things are happening just because I am there.
+Of course violence and fighting would happen no matter what, but I am not a neutral observer; I am also part of this war.
+It’s troubling, and makes it morally difficult, but you have to acknowledge it.”